-Mama June To Compete On Dancing With The Stars?
-Newly-Slimmed June Shannon Has A Dance Partner In Mind
+Mama June To Compete On ‘Dancing With The Stars’?
+Newly Slimmed June Shannon Has A Dance Partner In Mind

-Is Mama June Shannon going to appear on an upcoming season of Dancing With The Stars?
+Is Mama June Shannon going to appear on an upcoming season of Dancing with the Stars?
 She’d certainly like to, and now that she’s slimmed, trimmed, and back in the public’s good graces, she may very well have a shot at it.
 Fortunately for her, she’s already got the perfect dance partner in mind!

-As Hollywood Life reports, an insider close to the 37-year-old reality TV star, speaking on condition of anonymity, says Mama June has just one thing to cross off of her reality TV bucket list, and that’s appearing on Dancing With The Stars.
+As Hollywood Life reports, an insider close to the 37-year-old reality TV star, speaking on condition of anonymity, says Mama June has just one thing to cross off of her reality TV bucket list, and that’s appearing on Dancing with the Stars.

 “June is a HUGE fan of Dancing With The Stars — she never misses an episode, and she would kill to be on the show herself.”